octo-technology/java-sql-dsl/README.md

 To get a parameter ``Map<String, Object>``, call the ``getParams()`` method.

-A typical usage with a Spring ``SimpleJDBCTemplate`` might look like this :
+A typical usage with a Spring ``SimpleJdbcTemplate`` might look like this :
         getNamedParameterJdbcTemplate().query(query.toSql(),
         query.getParams(), myRowMapper);